Jack-Ji/doom3/README.md

 # ABOUT

-This is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.
+This is an enhanced version of _Doom 3_ GPL source port.
+I forked it for the purpose of study.

-The goal of is bring _DOOM 3_ with the help of SDL to all suitable platforms.
+For more details, please checkout the original repo: https://github.com/dhewm.

 # CHANGES